-1.1.3 What is mathematics?
+113 1.1.3 What is mathematics?

 Mathematics is a language, not so different from other languages.
 Today's mathematics is a written language with an emphasis on symbols and glyphs, biased toward Greek letters.
 The etymology of these symbols would be interesting to study.
 Each symbol is dynamically assigned a meaning, appropriate for the problem being described.
 These symbols are then assembled to make sentences.
 It is similar to Chinese in that the spoken and written version are different across dialects.
-In fact like Chinese, the sentences may be read out loud in the language (dialect) of your choice, while the mathematical sentence is universal.
+In fact, like Chinese, the sentences may be read out loud in the language (dialect) of your choice, while the mathematical sentence (like Chinese) is universal.

-Math is a language: It seems strange when people complain that they "can't learn math," but they claim to be good at languages, because math is a language, with the symbols taken from various languages, with a bias toward Greek, due to the popularity of Euclid's Elements.
+Math is a language: It seems strange when people complain that they "can't learn math,"10 but they claim to be good at languages.
+Math is a language, with the symbols taken from various languages, with a bias toward Greek, due to the popularity of Euclid's Elements.
 Learning a new language is fun because it opens doors to other cultures.

-Math is different in the rigor of the rules of the language, along with the way it is taught (e.g., not as a language).
-A third difference between math and the romance languages is that math evolved from physics, with important technical applications.
-This was the concept behind the Pythagorean school, a band of followers called the Pythagoreans.
+Math is different due to the rigor of the rules of the language, along with the way it is taught (e.g., 125 not as a language).
+A third difference between math and the romance languages is that math evolved 126 from physics, with important technical applications.
+This was the concept behind the Pythagorean 127 school, a band of followers called the Pythagoreans.
 Learning languages is an advanced social skill.
-Thus the social outcomes are very different between learning math and a romance language.
-A further problem is that pre-high-school, students confuse arithmetic with math.
-The two topics are very different, and students need to understand this difference.
-One does not need to be good at arithmetic to be good at math (but it doesn't hurt).
+128 Thus the social outcomes are very different between learning a romance language and math.
+A further 129 problem is that pre-high-school, students confuse arithmetic with math.
+The two topics are very 130 different, and students need to understand this.
+One does not need to be good at arithmetic to be 131 good at math (but it doesn't hurt).
+132

 There are many rules that must be mastered.
 These rules are defined by algebra.
-For example the sentence a=b means that the number a has the same value as the number b.
-The sentence may be spoken as "a equals b."
-The numbers are nouns in this context and the equal sign says they are equivalent, playing the role of a verb, or action symbol.
-Following the rules of algebra, this sentence may be rewritten as a-b=0.
+For example the sentence a = b means that the number a has the same value as the number b.
+The sentence is spoken as "a equals b."
+The numbers are nouns and the equal sign says they are equivalent, playing the role of a verb, or action symbol.
+Following the rules of algebra, this sentence may be rewritten as a - b = 0.
 Here the symbols for minus and equal indicate two types of actions.

 Sentences can become arbitrarily complex, such as the definition of the integral of a function, or a differential equation.
-But in each case, the mathematical sentence is written down, may be read out loud, has a well defined meaning, and may be manipulated according to the rules of algebra and calculus.
+But in each case, the mathematical sentence is written down, may be read out loud, has a well defined meaning, and may be manipulated into equivalent forms following the rules of algebra and calculus.
 This language of mathematics is powerful, with deep consequences, known as proofs.

-The writer of an equation must translate (explicitly summarize the meaning of the expression), so the reader will not miss the main points.
+The writer of an equation should always translate (explicitly summarize the meaning of the expression), so the reader will not miss the main point.
 This is simply a matter of clear writing.